angelpinheiro/bikenance-app/README.md

 # 🚴‍ Bikenance

-Bikenance is a work-in-progress Android app designed for bike enthusiasts who want to keep complete control over bike and component maintenances.
+Bikenance is an Android app for bike enthusiasts who want to keep complete control over their bike maintenances.
 The app features integration with [Strava](https://strava.com/), a popular platform for tracking cycling activities, enabling users to leverage their activity data for enhanced maintenance tracking.
 The app relies on a [kotlin backend](https://github.com/angelpinheiro/bikenance-backend) built with the Ktor framework.

+> **Bikenance is an ongoing learning project**, there may be changes or updates made at any time without prior notice.

 Below you can see some parts of the app that are currently being developed: